 Set & forget

 Once the automatic backups are set, there is no need to remember to backup, nor for the effort to doing so.
-Automation Workshop automatically manages virtually unlimited backup creation and storage even on enterprise-class systems.
+Automation Workshop automatically manages virtually unlimited backup creation and storage (smart & automatic log rotation) even on enterprise-class systems.

 Have a question?

 If you have any questions, please do not hesitate to contact our support team.